xp-forge/frontend/README.md

 ## Serving assets

 Assets are delivered by the `AssetsFrom` handler as seen above.
-It takes care of content types, handling conditional and range requests for partial content, as well as handling compression.
+It takes care of content types, handling conditional and range requests for partial content, as well as compression.

 ### Caching